Gatsby-Lee/DevOps/container/gcp-k8s-workload.rst

   Events:  <none>

-4. Use environment variables to consume ConfigMaps in containers
+**4. Use environment variables to consume ConfigMaps in containers**

   In order to access ConfigMaps from inside Containers using environment variables the Pod definition must be updated to include one or more configMapKeyRefs.
   The file pubsub-configmap.yaml is an updated version of the Cloud Pub/Sub demo Deployment that includes the following additional env: setting at the end of the file to import environmental variables from the ConfigMap into the container.

 .. code-block:: bash